 Prepare your vegan buttermilk by mixing together the plant-based milk and apple cider vinegar using a fork.
 Set aside for 5 minutes and allow it to thicken a little.

-Bake for around 20 minutes until the cupcakes are slightly firm on top.
+Divide the batter between the cupcake cases and bake for 15 minutes.
 Check that they are cooked all the way through by inserting a toothpick through the centre of one.

 Allow the cupcakes to cool in the pan for 5 minutes then transfer them to a wire rack to cool completely.

-Add the orange extract and whisk it in until your buttercream is smooth and fluffy.
+Add the orange extract and whisk it in (I used an electric hand mixer) until your buttercream is smooth and fluffy.

 Pipe or spoon the buttercream onto the cold cupcakes and top with orange zest if desired.